 Double-blind scoring refers to the process of two scorers independently scoring the same response.
 During this process, neither scorer has any knowledge of the other scorer's score.
 The double-blind process helps inform scoring leadership about the consistency of scoring among peer scorers who actively score an item.
-All responses in grades 5 and 8 had a minimum of 2 percent of responses doubleblind scored by another human scorer.
-In grade 11, the Al engine that is integrated in the scoring platform was employed to support operational scoring.
-Using a sophisticated algorithm, the Al scoring engine is designed to learn from and mimic human scorers.
-The model was built using human-scored responses obtained during field-test scoring of these items.
-Model results were carefully evaluated to determine the appropriate percent of human double-blind scoring.
-Human second reads were used to verify the reliability of the model in an operational setting.
-In grade 11, AI scoring was applied as the first score with a 10% human double-blind score.
+All responses in grades 5 and 8 had at least 2 percent of responses double-blind scored by another human scorer.
+In grade 11, the double-blind rate is 10%.